AQUINT01/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Employee Analysis

 ## Overview of the Analysis:
-For this exercise you will be assisting Pewlett Hackard prepare for a large segment of its employees retiring and counless of job openings to follow.
+For this exercise you will be assisting Pewlett Hackard prepare for a large segment of its employees retiring and countless of job openings to follow.
 You are to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Then, you’ll write a report that summarizes your analysis to help prepare your colleague's manager for the “silver tsunami” as many current employees reach retirement age.